Anders44/F20-1015/Lectures/23/Lect-23.md

 ## Matrices are useful

-Calculate Inverse of the Matrix in the Example:
+Calculate Inverse of a Matrix:

+inv.py:

 ```
+import tensorflow as tf

 iim_matrix_A = tf.constant([[2, 3], [2, 2]], name='MatrixA', dtype=tf.float32)

 try: